hpwizardsunite-dev-contrib/WUObjects/README.md

   - strings - US localization text
+  - manifest - File that is used to determine which assets to load /various_scripts - junk I had sitting around from previous decoding Compile *.proto files cd ./WUProtos_Base
+  - ./compile.py python -o ../ --keep_proto_files
-  - manifest - File that is used to determine which assets to load /various_scripts - junk I had sitting around from previous decoding /WUProtos - compiled python protos, do not edit gamefiles_decode.py - already has been run, just here for there are updates to GDC/GDW/Strings extract_objects.py - main extraction script.
+/wuprotos - compiled python protos, do not edit gamefiles_decode.py - already has been run, just here for there are updates to GDC/GDW/Strings extract_objects.py - main extraction script.
 WIP.</pre>